ncatlab/nlab-content/pages/4/6/7/2/22764/content.md

 In other words, it is a [[bi-pointed object|bi-pointed]] [[cancellative midpoint algebra]].
 \end{definition}

-This Def. \ref{ClosedMidpointAlgebra} may be gleaned from the second half of footnote 28 of [Freyd 2008](#Freyd2008), where it is described as a fragment of the definition of "scale" given in Section 2 there.
+This Def. \ref{ClosedMidpointAlgebra} may be gleaned from the second half of footnote 28 of [Freyd 2008](#Freyd2008), where it is described as a fragment of the definition of "[[scale]]" given in Section 2 there.

 ## Properties